 The gift of being new to anything, or being an outsider altogether, is that you can bring fresh eyes and important new questions - or at least that’s what the folks at the Ardoq office keep saying.

-Luckily, I was presented with a perfect opportunity to test my own way of trying to explain what EA is: A six-hour road trip to a mountainous ski resort with a bunch of my very non-EA friends.
+Luckily, I was presented with a perfect opportunity to test my own way of trying to explain what Enterprise Architecture is: A six-hour road trip to a mountainous ski resort with a bunch of my very non-EA friends.
 I was determined to find a way to explain EA to them or die trying (if snowboarding didn’t kill me first).